Distance: 51-mile loop

 About a quarter of this route is covered thoroughly in words and pictures at toughascent.com, enough to give you the look of the ride.

 Before we begin, let me raise two red flags.
 First, as several commenters make clear below, many people simply won’t ride Skyline Blvd because of the danger from car traffic.
-I’ve never found it problematic (unpleasant, yes, dangerous, no), but it’s certainly one of the most hazardous roads in Bestrides.
+I’ve never found it problematic (nerve-wracking, yes, dangerous, no), but it’s certainly one of the most hazardous roads in Bestrides.
 Second, there are differing opinions about the quality of the road surface on Tunitas Creek Rd.
-Two commenters below say it’s been recently repaved and now “sucks,” to quote one of them.
-I haven’t ridden it in a while but I examined it the other day and it looked OK—kind of flat chipseal without the tar top layer—and I asked a rider doing the route how the surface was for riding and he said it was superb.
+Two commenters below say it’s been recently repaved and now “sucks.”
+I haven’t ridden the new surface yet, but it looks to be a smooth chipseal, which some people hate and some don’t mind.
+I asked a rider doing the route how the surface was for riding and he said it was superb.
 So I stand by the original route, but if either issue worries you, you can try the Short Version laid out at the end of this post, which avoids both while retaining most of the good stuff.